AudienceLeading teacherPrincipal classTeacher

 A key Education State target is to lift achievement in mathematics by 25 per cent over the next 5 to 10 years.
-Leading Mathematics is designed to build the leadership capacity of your team to improve mathematics learning and standards of achievement for all students at your school.
+Leading Mathematics is designed to build the leadership capacity of your team to improve mathematics learning and achievement for all students in your school.

 The course is designed for both primary and secondary school teams, with a focus on developing the knowledge, capabilities and dispositions to lead and support collegial learning and change.

 Teams collect and analyse a range of different evidence types, experiment with their practices and meet regularly at school to discuss insights and team learning.
 This informs the development of a school-wide mathematics improvement strategy.

 The course aims to build the team's capability to lead and support adult learning and whole-school cultural change in mathematics.

 Designed for connected primary or secondary school teams of 3 people, comprising :

 - Principal class member who is committed to supporting and progressing both their own and the team's learning, and to ensuring that an evidence-informed, whole-school approach to change is developed and enacted.

 - Leading teacher who has responsibilities for mathematics or numeracy learning, or leads a team that designs for mathematics and/or numeracy learning.
 They are enthusiastic about embracing and bringing about change.

 - Classroom teacher (with leadership responsibilities or potential) who is keen to investigate, learn and develop their mathematics practice and provide evidence of student learning to inspire colleagues.
 They provide leaders with valuable insights into classroom and teacher learning, as well as perspectives on what teachers need from leaders.